DefinitelyNotPabloEscobar/I-like-trains-and-titans/README.md

 # Hello there!

-So for start the project might take a bit to load in the beginning This because he will be generating the wood texture and loading all the meshes.
+So, when you start the project it might take a bit of time to load in the beginning, this because he will generate the wood texture and loading all the meshes.

 ## How to run?